 Concrete can also be a great material for countertops.
 As long as they are properly sealed and maintained, concrete countertops are resistant to stains and discoloration, can handle heat, and are durable.
 They are also highly customizable.
 Several colors and edge designs are available to help you get the look you want.
-You can also get a kitchen island made entirely out of concrete or top your kitchen island with a concrete countertop.
+You can also get some types of kitchen islands made entirely out of concrete or top your kitchen island with a concrete countertop.

 This can be a good choice even if you’re using a different countertop material in the rest of the kitchen as it creates a unique, two-toned look.
+Properly sealed concrete is also one of the best bathroom countertops.
 It is important to note that the corners of concrete countertops can be susceptible to chipping.
 You also may notice a green or brown film on the chipped corners caused by oxidation over a long period.
 This is called a patina and may develop within a few years of the countertops being installed.